Critical-Infrastructure-Systems-Lab/DHALSIM/doc/configuration.rst

 The :code:`name`, :code:`sensors` and :code:`actuators` can only contain the the characters :code:`a-z`, :code:`A-Z`, :code:`0-9` and :code:`_`.

-If you want to put the PLCs in a different file, see the section :ref:`PLCs in a different file`.
+If you want to put the PLCs in a separate file, see the section :ref:`PLCs in a separate file`.

 sensors
 ~~~~~~~~~~~~